Planning permission for garden buildings

 • Is not used as a separate living accommodation

-For most standard garden sheds and cabins, this covers the majority of installations.
+For most standard garden sheds, summerhouses and garden cabins, this covers the majority of installations.

-Even if you don’t need permission, there are still limits on size:
+Even if you don’t need planning permission for a garden building, there are still limits on size:

 • Maximum height of 2.5m if within 2m of a boundary